Elementary School Musical (South Park)

 "Elementary School Musical" is the thirteenth episode of the twelfth season of the animated series South Park, and the 180th episode of the series overall.
 It originally aired on Comedy Central in the United States on November 12, 2008.
 In the episode, a new boy at school helps set off an impromptu-singing-and-dancing craze that the boys vow to never go along with, dragging them down into the dregs of unpopularity.

-The episode was written and directed by series co-founder Trey Parker, and was rated TV-MA L in the United States.
+The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States.
 The episode is a parody of the High School Musical film series.

 Plot

 Stan Marsh, Kyle Broflovski, Eric Cartman and Kenny McCormick realize that, apart from them, everyone at school has bought into the newest fad, the High School Musical film series.
 The four boys repeatedly witness the rest of South Park Elementary collectively break into song, in the spirit of the musical films.
 Unaware of what High School Musical is, the boys watch one of the films, but dislike it, and vow never to become a part of this fad.
 Cartman decides to commit suicide by inducing carbon monoxide poisoning while sleeping under his mother's car (with the engine turned on) but it fails since hybrid cars do not "do the trick anymore".

 Stan fears that Wendy Testaburger is becoming close with a popular third-grader named Bridon Gueermo (a parody of Zac Efron's character Troy in High School Musical voiced by Trey Parker), because they tend to share lead roles in the musical routines.
 Stan talks to Bridon in hopes of directing him away from Wendy, and finds out Bridon would prefer to play basketball instead of singing.
 It is revealed that Bridon only sings and dances because his theater-crazed, flamboyant metrosexual father (also voiced by Parker) forces him to do it.
 Stan pressures him to try out with the basketball team anyway.
-Although Mr. Gueermo is shown to be abusive to his family (though only capable of light, effeminate slaps) Bridon eventually stands up for himself (punching his father in the face), and joins the team.
+Although Mr. Gueermo is shown to be abusive to his family (though only capable of light, effeminate slaps), He even slaps the Basketball coach, Mr. Mackey and 2 people who Stan called to talk to Bridon about his problem.
+Bridon eventually stands up for himself (punching his father in the face), and joins the team.

 Meanwhile, unhappy at becoming an outcast in school, Stan decides to join the trend and studies the High School Musical series intensively, despite having vowed against it.
 He convinces Kyle, Cartman and Kenny that the world has changed, and they cannot go against the tide anymore.
 The next day at school, the four boys perform a song along with an equally elaborate dance routine about the importance of following one's dreams.
 However, upon learning that Bridon has joined the basketball team, everyone else is uninterested and leaves during the boys' performance to watch Bridon play basketball instead.
 The four kids learn that the rest of the school just liked Bridon for his looks and charisma and not the fad itself.